Cream cheese is perfect for beginners. It’s simple and doesn’t require any special tools. This recipe for French cream

 - 4 cups heavy cream

-- 2 drops calcium chloride (mixed with 2 tbsp chlorine free water)
+- 2 drops of food-grade calcium chloride (mixed with 2 Tbsp chlorine-free water)

 - 3 drops of liquid rennet or 1/4 tablet (mixed with 2 Tbsp of chlorine-free water)

 - 1 tsp non-iodized salt (preferably cheese salt)

-- After 24 hours the milk will have firmly cured.
-Without cutting the curds, pour the entire pot of curded milk into a strainer lined with several layers of cheesecloth.
+- After 24 hours the milk will have firmly curded.
+Without cutting the curds, pour the entire pot of curded cream into a strainer lined with several layers of cheesecloth.
 Tie the corners together and hang the curd to drain for 6-8 hours.
 This can be done in the fridge or out on the counter.
 The temperature doesn’t matter.

 - Remove curds from the cheesecloth and place them in a bowl or serving container.
 Sprinkle on the salt and stir it in with a spoon to combine.
 Add any additional flavors at this point.
 See the section above for some flavor combinations.